luapower/website/www/md/faq.md

 ## What is different about it?

+Luapower works on all major desktop systems, old and new, out-of-the-box.
+Backward-compatible binaries are included for all platforms, including Linux.
+C sources are always included (there's no such thing as an external dependency), the build toolchain is specified for each platform and contains only easy-to-get open source components, so building binaries is no longer a hit-or-miss experience.

-Luapower is the platform that allows you to have your cake and eat it too: it solves all the problems that package managers are supposed to solve (and more), but with none of the bureaucracy that is usually imposed on module writers.
+Luapower solves all the problems that package managers are supposed to solve (and more), but with none of the bureaucracy that is usually imposed on module writers.
 With luapower you don't have to write manifest files to describe your packages, you don't have to declare dependencies (except in a